DEV Community

 The effect of this will be to display a text-search input field and a search icon button.

-But I was initially stumped when I wanted to use a cse in a React webapp.
+But I was initially stumped when I wanted to use a CSE in a React webapp.

-Information on the web on this is patchy but eventually I hit on a sandbox registered by khrismuc at React cascading select.
+Eventually I hit on a sandbox registered by khrismuc at React cascading select.

 import React, { useEffect } from "react";

-function NewsletterGcseSearch() {
+function MyGcseSearch() {

 useEffect(() => {